Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Application to linear elasticity: a model problem

-Following this, we model the homogeneous mean matrix as $\mathbb{E}(\elastmatrix)=\Cbar=\uppermean^T\uppermean$, in which the term $Q \in \Rthree$ represents an upper triangular matrix (Cholesky factor).
-To include the randomness in the model, one may extend the mean formulation to
+Following this, we model the homogeneous mean matrix as $\mathbb{E}(\CRF)=\uppermean^T\uppermean$, in which the term $\uppermean \in \mathbb{R}^{n\times n}$ represents an upper triangular matrix---this square-type (Cholesky) factorization ensures the positive-definiteness of the mean matrix.
+Then, to allow uncertainty into the model, the mean formulation is extended to

 such that